fpv-wtf/msp-osd/README.md

 Provided targets and tools are:

 * `msp_displayport_mux` - takes MSP DisplayPort messages, bundles each frame (all DisplayPort messages between Draw commands) into a single UDP Datagram, and then blasts it over UDP.
-Also creates a PTY which passes through all _other_ MSP messages, for `dji_hdvt_uav` to connect to.
+Also creates a PTY that passes through all _other_ MSP messages, for `dji_hdvt_uav` to connect to.
 * `libdisplayport_osd_shim.so` - Patches the `dji_glasses` process to listen for these MSP DisplayPort messages over UDP, and blits them to a DJI framebuffer screen using the DJI framebuffer HAL `libduml_hal` access library, and a converted Betaflight font stored in `font.bin`.
 * `osd_sfml` - The same thing as `osd_dji`, but for a desktop PC using SFML and `bold.png`.